barstoolbluz/ghcli/README.md

 This command:
 - Pulls in all dependencies
 - Fires up the auth setup wizard
-- Drops you into the Flox env with GitHub CLI ready to go
+- Drops you into the Flox env with GitHub CLI and Git auth ready to go

 ### 🧙 Setup Wizard